thaysom22/justAbbyH/TESTING.md

 * broswer console shows 'input elements should have autocomplete attributes'
 * '*' asterisks after some required fields on subscribe form do not hide on mobile browser
 * subscription created page is accessible to all users at all times - ideally a call to this url would redirect unless coming from subscribe page after just creating a new subscription.
 This is harmless as no senstive information can be exposed (user data all comes in url query parameters from subscribe page redirect) and users cannot use it to gain access to stories or activate an inactive account without first subscribing (since this is done by a webhook from Stripe not by 'subscription-created' endpoint logic).
+* Story pdfs and images remain in AWS s3 bucket after respective story modelf fields are updated/story instance is deleted- ideally these objects would be replaced/deleted to make most efficient use of s3 bucket space.
+However, given the small scale and likely limited use of the application this was not a priority given the project's time constraints.

 ## Other testing